 \section{Conclusion}

 In this work, we investigated different architectures that give rise to sequential attractors.
-We considered cyclic unions and two generalizations of cyclic union architecture: directional cycles and simply-added partitions.
+We considered cyclic unions and two generalizations of cyclic union architecture: directional cycles and simply-embedded partitions.
 Computationally, we have seen that directional cycles yield sequential attractors that traverse the components in cyclic order.
 While we cannot yet prove that directional cycles produce these cyclic dynamics, Theorem~\ref{thm:dir-cycle} showed that every fixed point support contains a cycle that hits every component in cyclic order.
-Moreover, we have proven even stronger results about the fixed points of cyclic unions, simply-added partitions, and simply-added directional cycles (Theorems~\ref{thm:cyclic-unions},~\ref{thm:menu},~\ref{thm:sa-dir-cycle}, and~\ref{thm:dir-cycle-core}).
+Moreover, we have proven even stronger results about the fixed points of cyclic unions, simply-embedded partitions, and simply-embedded directional cycles (Theorems~\ref{thm:cyclic-unions},~\ref{thm:menu}, and~\ref{thm:sa-dir-cycle}).

-As an application of these results, we investigated small core motifs, which are key to understanding the attractors of a network.
-In particular, we identified all core motifs up to size $n=5$.
-We then analyzed their corresponding dynamic attractors through the lens of directional cycle and simply-added architectures.
-We found that whenever a core motif has both a simply-added and a directional cycle structure, this architecture nicely predicts the sequential activity of the dynamic attractor.
-Additionally, directional cycle structure can provide insight into the expected sequential activity even when the partition is not simply-added.
-Thus, we conclude that directional cycle and simply-added architectures provide a useful framework for predicting (as well as engineering) persistent sequential activity in threshold-linear networks.
+Additionally, in Section~\ref{sec:applications}, we analyzed the sequential attractors of various networks of size $n=5$ through the lens of directional cycle and simply-embedded architectures.
+We found that whenever a graph has simply-embedded directional cycle structure, this architecture nicely predicts the sequential activity of the dynamic attractor.
+Moreover, directional cycles can provide insight into the expected sequential activity even when the partition is not simply-embedded.
+Thus, we conclude that directional cycle and simply-embedded architectures provide a useful framework for predicting (as well as engineering) persistent sequential activity in threshold-linear networks.